push-based/user-flow/packages/cli/README.md

 - 🛸 Advanced architecture with UFO's
 - 🔥 Write tests directly in TypeScript (we compile them live)
 - 🧠 Use best practices out of the box
-- 🅾 No boiler plate
+- 🅾 No boilerplate

 <img src="https://user-images.githubusercontent.com/10064416/156827417-1e9979a2-83ea-4117-baec-9b7ce81ab811.png" aspecrratio="885∶254" width="400px" height="auto"/>

 # Install

 Run
-`npm i @push-based/user-flow --save-dev`  or `yarn i @push-based/user-flow --dev` to install the library.
+`npm i @push-based/user-flow --save-dev` or `yarn add @push-based/user-flow --dev` to install the library.

 After that you can run: